Lt. Col. Theodore Francis Wickord

 sons.
 He was employed as a Field Engineer by

-the Public Service Company which supplied gas and
+the Public Service Company of Northern Illinois,

-electric power to the Chicago area.
+and electric power to the Chicago area.

 On June 9, 1927, he joined the Illinois National Guard in Maywood, Illinois.
 He was commissioned a 2nd Lieutenant on April 14, 1936.
 He was promoted to 1st Lieutenant on May 3, 1937.
 On November 7, 1940, he was promoted to captain and became the commanding officer of 33rd Tank Company when they were called to federal service on November 25, 1940.